-The Garchey is a mechanism in the original double sink unit in the kitchen into which you are meant to put your wet rubbish – vegetable peelings etc. – and items like cans and bottles.
-If you look under your sink, you’ll see this bulb-like container (if you still have your Garchey).
+If your flat is original, the Garchey is a mechanism in the original double sink unit in the kitchen into which you are meant to put your wet rubbish – vegetable peelings etc. – and items like cans and bottles.
+If you look under your sink, you’ll see a bulb-like container.
 This is where the rubbish gathers until you flush the system.
 A Garchey Refuse Disposal Unit was originally installed in each kitchen sink.

 Pipes run from the roof to the basement of each building throughout the estate.
 Each pipe has a number of Garcheys connected into it.
 The rubbish is washed through this pipe-work to a central chamber.
 A tanker empties it every few weeks.